Information and discussion on all aspects of British photographic history

 I'm a former curator at An Lanntair in the Outer Hebrides of Scotland.
 There I put on several exhibitions of work by Nordic photographers, as well as collaborating with the Fòcas collective.
 In 2018 I released my first book St Kilda - The Silent Islands.

 On the One Show this evening there will be a segment regarding the work of Roger Fenton and his portraiture of Queen Victoria.
-There will be contributions from renowned photographic historian Roger Taylor, and a demonstration of the wet-plate collodion process by Tony Richards, who recently…Continue
+There will be contributions from renowned photographic historian Roger Taylor, and a demonstration of the wet-plate collodion process by Tony Richards, who recently contributed to the BBC drama series 'The Paradise'.

 Posted on February 3, 2014 at 14:00 — 1 Comment